greg-raven/Uncommon-Sense/_posts/2015-12-01-the-rise-of-democracy.md

 ---
-title: 'The false premise of democracy'
+title: "The false premise of democracy"
 layout: post
 categories:
 - democracy